 - an indication by dci-FormatsMC to monitor PDCCH candidates for one or both of DCI format 0_3 and DCI format 1_3, or

-- an indication by dci-FormatsSL to monitor PDCCH candidates for DCI format 0_0 and DCI format 1_0, or for DCI format 0_1 and DCI format 1_1, or for DCI format 3_0, or for DCI format 3_1, or for DCI format 3_0 and DCI format 3_1, on an indication by dci-Format-NCR to monitor PDCCH candidates for DCI format 2_8
+- an indication by dci-FormatsSL to monitor PDCCH candidates for DCI format 0_0 and DCI format 1_0, or for DCI format 0_1 and DCI format 1_1, or for DCI format 3_0, or for DCI format 3_1, or for DCI format 3_0 and DCI format 3_1, on an indication by dci-FormasNCR to monitor PDCCH candidates for DCI format 2_8

 - a bitmap by freqMonitorLocations, if provided, to indicate an index of one or more RB sets for the search space set s, where the MSB k in the bitmap corresponds to RB set k-1 in the DL BWP.
 For RB set k indicated in the bitmap, the first PRB of the frequency domain monitoring location confined within the RB set is given by RBs0+k,DLstart,μ+NRBoffset, where RBs0+k,DLstart,μ is the index of first common RB of the RB set k [6, TS 38.214], and NRBoffset is provided by rb-Offset or NRBoffset=0 if rb-Offset is not provided.
 For each RB set with a corresponding value of 1 in the bitmap, the frequency domain resource allocation pattern for the monitoring location is determined based on the first NRBG, set 0size bits in frequencyDomainResources provided by the associated CORESET configuration.